wcy123/wcy123.github.com/src/2020-04-05-use-emacs-to-control-tmux.md

 (tmux-cc--convert-keys "ls\n") => ("6c" "73" "a")
 ```

-It becomes interesting when we invoke tmux `send-keys` from within emacs session.
+It becomes interesting when we invoke tmux `send-keys` from within a
+emacs session.

 ```lisp
 (setq strings "ls\n")